caprica/spa-spring-basic/README.md

 The names for the path prefixes used are arbitrary and can be changed to whatever you prefer.

-This is a minimal skeleton project, useful things like two-way JSON binding and so on are not fully integrated.

 Right now there is no client application integrated, this will come for ReactJS shortly and maybe AngularJS later (I simply like React way more).